kuzzleio/kuzzle/doc/2/guides/getting-started/7-modify-api-behavior/index.md

 ## Plugging to events with Pipes

-Pipes are functions plugged to events, called synchronously by Kuzzle, and receiving information regarding that event.
+Pipes are **functions plugged to events**, called **synchronously** by Kuzzle, and **receiving information** regarding that event.

 Pipes can:
-  - Decide to abort a task.
+  - **Abort a task**.
 If a pipe throws an error, Kuzzle interrupts the task, and forwards a standardized version of the thrown error to the originating user
-  - Change the received information.
+  - **Change the received information**.
 Kuzzle will use the updated information upon resuming the task

 ![pipe workflow](./pipes-workflow.png)